Ready to explore the best things to do in Wimbledon? Of course you are…

 Take a Trip to the Wimbledon Windmill

-If you’re looking to experience the captivating simplicity of historic structures and their interesting background, the Wimbledon Windmill will not disappoint.
+If you want to experience the captivating simplicity of historic structures and their interesting background, the Wimbledon Windmill will not disappoint.

 Constructed in 1817, this structure originally housed Lord Baden-Powell, the founder of the Boy Scouts.
 Today, this impressive site is a windmill museum filled with milling and Scouting history exhibits and tours.

-If you’re feeling peckish, you can head to the Windmill Tearooms located on the Wimbledon Common to indulge in some delicious homemade produce and nibbly bits.
+If you’re feeling peckish, head to the Windmill Tearooms on Wimbledon Common to indulge in an array of delicious homemade produce and nibbly bits.

-The biggest among the three is Wimbledon Common and provides one of the best walks in London to experience.
-Whether you prefer to trot along on a horse riding adventure or like to simply watch the bumbling bumblebees fly by, you’re in for a treat.
+The biggest among the three is Wimbledon Common which provides one of the best walks in London to experience.
+Whether you prefer to trot along on a horse riding adventure or like to simply watch the bumbling bumblebees buzz by, you’re in for a treat.

-If you’re looking to immerse yourself in the fauna and flora of the area, the Windmill Nature Trail offers a variety of biodiverse splendours to get lost in.
+If you’re looking to immerse yourself in the fauna and flora of the area, the Windmill Nature Trail offers a variety of splendid biodiversity to get lost in.
+However, be prepared to be disappointed if you’re hoping to grab a sight of the elusive Wombles, we’re told that they’re very shy during daylight hours…

 Walk Through Cannizaro Park

-Categorised as a Grade II listed park on the Register of Parks and Gardens of Special Historic Interest in England, this garden escape will have you enchanted.
+Categorised as a Grade II listed park on the Register of Parks and Gardens of Special Historic Interest in England, this garden escape will enchant you.

 A dreamscape for nature lovers, the park is a kaleidoscope of rare and awe-inspiring vegetation.
 The expansive tree selection is a joy to see in any season.